 While what you need to qualify varies by bank, here's what can boost the chances of getting approved:

 • Having an existing relationship with the bank.
-Some banks only render loans to existing customers, and some may consider your entire customer relationship.
-If you have a strong history with the bank, you might increase your chances of approval for a loan, snag the most favorable rates and loan terms, and speed up approval and funding times.
+Some banks only give loans to existing customers, and some may consider your entire customer relationship.
+If you have a strong history with the bank, you might increase your chances of approval for a loan, snag the most favorable rates and loan terms and speed up approval and funding times.

 • Getting your approval documents ready.
 Besides providing your basic financial and personal information, you'll need to provide proof of documentation.
 Have these employment verifications and proof of identity documents handy: